openstack-archive/fuel-docs/pages/planning-guide/7000-vcenter-plan.rst

 ESXi Host Networks Configuration
 --------------------------------
-The ESXi host(s) network must be configured appropriately in order to enable intergration of Mirantis OpenStack with vCenter.
+The ESXi host(s) network must be configured appropriately in order to enable integration of Mirantis OpenStack with vCenter.
 Follow the steps below:

 1. Open the ESXi host page,